MAJOR FAMILY LAW PRIVACY NOTICE FOR CLIENTS, POTENTIAL CLIENTS, OR PERSONS LOOKING FOR INFORMATION OR ASSISTANCE

 Firm’s Compliance Officer for Legal Practice: Joanne Major

-Please read the following information carefully.
-This privacy notice contains information about what data Major Family Law (MFL hereafter) collects and stores about you and why.
+This notice contains information about how MFL collects and processes your personal data, and why.
 It also tells you who we share this information with, the security mechanisms we have put in place to protect your data and how to contact us if you have a complaint.

 What information do we collect?